 With more than 60,000 acres of state of land, including 25 state management areas, 400 miles of hiking and biking trails, 200 fishing spots, and over 200 public boat ramps in Rhode Island, recreationists of all kinds have plentiful options of places for hunting, fishing, hiking, boating, photographing wildlife, watching birds, or just enjoying the outdoors.

-Rhode Island Department of Environmental Management (DEM) is currently collecting public opinions through an online survey to better understand how the public uses and values State Lands.
-Your feedback will help us make sure we capture as much information as possible to shape the future of our state’s precious fishing, hunting, boating, and nature-based recreation.
+Rhode Island Department of Environmental Management (DEM) is assessing public opinions collected through an online survey to better understand how the public uses and values State Lands.
+The feedback will help us make sure we capture as much information as possible to shape the future of our state’s precious fishing, hunting, boating, and nature-based recreation.

 This effort is part of a broader project DEM is conducting to assess the Division of Fish & Wildlife and the Division of Forest Environment’s strategic priorities and oversight and stewardship of state-owned/operated conservation and management areas (state lands), including fishing access areas and boat ramps.

-The survey, which should take no more than 15 minutes to complete covers topics regarding your use of State Lands and, long-term funding options to support better management of them.
+The survey, was available through March 31, 2021 and covered topics regarding the use of State Lands, as well as the long-term funding options to support better management of them.
 The information collected will help us create better outdoor opportunities for all Rhode Islanders and visitors and will be used to help prioritize funding for future conservation efforts and support the growth and management of nature-based recreation.